Where is Ruud Gullit now?

-After a fantastic first season playing under Glenn Hoddle at Chelsea, things changed considerably in the summer of 1996 when Hoddle left the club to take the England national team job with Gullit replacing him as player manager.
+After a fantastic first season playing under Glenn Hoddle at Chelsea, Gullit was appointed player-manager when Hoddle was appointed manager of the England national side.

-Although he had some success in this role winning the FA Cup and finishing a respectable sixth place in the Premier League, he was sacked in 1997 after a disagreement with the board and moved on to manage Newcastle United.
+Although he made a promising start to his managerial career winning the FA Cup and finishing a respectable sixth place in the Premier League, he was sacked in 1997 after a disagreement with the board.

 He then moved on to manage Newcastle United but his time in the North-East was full of controversy and he fell out of favour with the fans when he dropped the team’s top scorer Alan Shearer and club captain Rob Lee.

-Gullit resigned from Newcastle United at the start of the 1999-2000 season after a 2-1 loss to rivals Sunderland where he left regular starting strikers Shearer and Duncan Ferguson on the bench.
+Gullit resigned at the start of the 1999-2000 season after a 2-1 loss to rivals Sunderland where he left regular starting strikers Shearer and Duncan Ferguson on the bench.

-After he left Newcastle United Gullit had other managerial roles at Feyenoord and LA Galaxy and he was manager of Russian Premier League side Terek Grozny for six months in 2011.
+After leaving Newcastle United he went onto have managerial roles at Feyenoord and LA Galaxy as well as Russian Premier League side Terek Grozny for six months in 2011.

 The book looks at the technical side of the game and what you should watch out for in respect to tactical decisions and formations.

-Amongst the many talking points within the book, Gullit explains the secret of the tiki-taka style of playing, as well as explaining why one striker can be better than three strikers.
+Amongst the many talking points within the book, he explains the secret of the tiki-taka style of playing, as well as explaining why one striker can be better than three strikers.

 Jam packed with Gullit’s acute insights, original observations and talking points, How to Watch Football will be the go to book for any armchair pundit.